BoraComert/Bora-DSA210-Project/README.md

 ## Future Work

-There might be economic conditions in the background which might require further analysis.
+There might be economic conditions in the background which might require further analysis like plane ticket fares and hotel prices.
-Proximity might have an effect on tourisit decisions.
+Proximity might have an effect on tourist decisions.